 Amanda McCoy offers horse training and riding lessons at Allison Creek Farm.
 She can come to your farm to work with you and your horse, or you can bring your horse to the farm.

 Her horsemanship style training focuses on creating healthy communication between horses and their riders.

 The majority of Amanda’s lessons are working with beginner and intermediate riders.
 She excels at helping riders develop confidence and learning the feel of the horse while focusing on safety and communication.
-She helps riders understand the tools available for communication – hands, legs, seat, and voice.
+She helps riders understand all the tools available for communication.

 Look for Amanda, her students, and horses at pony club, Kel-mac, GDCTA, 4H and other local horsey events in the Athens area.

 In addition to teaching and training on the farm with her mother, Amanda runs Farm Services with her father – Mike McCoy.
 It is a division of Allison Creek Farm that serves the needs of the local farm owner, from pasture restoration, metal gate fabrication, to horse trailer maintenance and repair, and more.
 Learn more about Allison Creek Farm Services HERE.

 Contact Amanda at email@example.com or call her at 706.338.1358 to schedule a lesson or inquire about training availability.